This post may contain affiliate links. Please read my privacy policy.

 - Sesame oil

-- Shaoxing wine – If you don’t have Shaoxing wine, you can totally use dry sherry or cooking sake as a substitute!
+A splash of Shaoxing wine adds that classic, aromatic Chinese flavor.
+If you don’t have it, you can use dry sherry, Chinese rice wine or cooking sake as a substitute, though the flavor will be slightly different.

 Recipe Variations